Akibalogh/tg-export-analysis/README.md

 # tg-export-analysis

-This repository analyzes exported Telegram conversations to identify leads or prospects who stopped responding.
-The goal is to generate follow-up reports so we can re-engage and recover dropped conversations.
+This repository analyzes Telegram conversations to identify leads or prospects who stopped responding, and provides scripts to export and analyze live Telegram chat data via the API.

 ## Features

-- Parses Telegram JSON export data
+- Parses exported Telegram JSON data to identify conversation gaps
-- Identifies participants and message gaps
+- Connects live to the Telegram API to fetch recent messages
-- Highlights last response date and unanswered follow-ups
+- Exports all private chats, group chats, and DMs into a local database (`messages.db`)
-- Generates actionable reports for outreach
+- Enables regular follow-up reporting and conversation recovery

-## How to Export Telegram Data
+## How to Export Telegram Data (Manual JSON Export)

 1. Open **Telegram Desktop**
 2. Go to **Settings → Advanced → Export Telegram data**